 We at the AHA Foundation are determined to end honor violence in the United States and we need your help.
 Please stand with us.
 Together we can stop this practice and save thousands of girls in the US from abuse and - for some - even death.

-Dear President Trump, Honor violence is an often-overlooked form of abuse that shames, hurts and kills thousands of women and girls in the US each year and puts millions more at risk.
-It is typically seen in the form of physical or emotional abuse, sexual assault, rape or kidnapping, but it also includes forced marriage and female genital mutilation.
-In the most extreme cases, honor violence can lead to murder.
+Honor violence is an often-overlooked form of abuse that shames, hurts and kills thousands of women and girls in the US each year and puts millions more at risk.
+It is typically seen in the form of physical or emotional abuse, sexual assault, rape, or kidnapping, but it also includes forced marriage and female genital mutilation (FGM).
+Honor violence is condoned and perpetrated by the victim’s family and community.
+In extreme cases, it can lead to death.

 Many people assume honor violence happens only in foreign countries, far away from our way of life.
 The fact is: honor violence is a silent epidemic in the United States, with large communities here who uphold the culture of honor and shame.
 And it is on the rise.
 I know because, from across our country, hundreds of frightened women and girls have reached out to the AHA Foundation, seeking help to escape dangerous situations.
 I know because the least fortunate victims end up in the headlines, murdered in honor killings.
 For each girl whose name appears in headlines, and for each girl who asks for help, there are countless more in the shadows, suffering in silence and afraid to seek help.

 On behalf of the girls around the US who suffer abuse at the hands of those who should most seek to protect them – their fathers, mothers, uncles, grandparents, sisters, and brothers – I am taking this fight to Capitol Hill.
 I am asking President Trump to put in place a comprehensive, strategic action plan to address honor violence in the US.
 I am asking you to join me in this fight.
 We will not look away and we will not stop until all our girls are safe and protected.